surgems/ec-events/content/collections/pages/home.md

         content:
           -
             type: text
             text: "For over 150 years EC Events have been putting the thrill into all kinds of events and special occasions.
 A family-run business providing rides and attractions across the globe, we know just how to put on a show!
-We started out with a single carousel in 1865 and now offer thrilling rides, attractions and fairground favourites for any event you can think of. \_"
+We started out with a single carousel in 1865 and now offer thrilling rides, giant wheels, stand alone attractions and fairground favourites for any event you can think of. \_"
     type: who
     enabled: true
     button_text: 'MORE INFO'